Cool Old Games

 Only the winning player is awarded points at the end of a round.

-The table demonstrates the scores as following:
+The table demonstrates the scores as follows:

-Numbered CardsFace Value (0-9)
+Numbered Cards | Face Value (0-9) |

-Action Cards20 Points Each
+Action Cards | 20 Points Each |

-Wild Cards50 Points Each
+Wild Cards | 50 Points Each |

 Keep in mind that 0s do not award 10 points, but rather 0 Points.
-Each of these cards have their points added to the total, and then a new game can begin with a running tally kept of each Player’s score.
+Each of these cards has their points added to the total, and then a new game can begin with a running tally kept of each Player’s score.

 As previously stated, the first Player to reach 500 Points wins the game.
 It is theoretically possible to win a game of Uno in a single game, as the total score of every card is more than 500 (all of the power cards combined alone is 480 points) but it is rare for this to happen unless playing with the maximum 10 Players.